nicolacimmino/CORNClock/README.md

 |Green| V | 5 |
 |Blue| I | 1 |

-Contrary to what one might believe the hardest part of the project has been to picture the damn thing in action!
-The best I could pull off is this lousy picture that doesn't quite make justice to the actual look of the final product.
+~~Contrary to what one might believe the hardest part of the project has been to picture the damn thing in action!
+The best I could pull off is this lousy picture that doesn't quite make justice to the actual look of the final product.~~ Update: got myself an actual camera (previous picture was shot with a phone) and, while this might not win a photograh of the year award, it surely does the piece more justice.

 ![photo](documentation/palm.png)

-Reading the above clockwise it shows XVII VI, so 17:06.
+Reading the above clockwise it shows XV XXVIII, so 15:18.